ibarraz5/capstone1-website/wea/README.md

 ## Making API Requests

-The host for WEA API endpoints is always http://localhost:8080/wea
+The host for WEA API endpoints is always `http://localhost:8080/wea`.
+In this projects root directory, there is a json file named `API_Tests.har`.
+This is an `HAR - HTTP Archive Format` file that can imported in either Insomnia or Postman to test the API endpoints.

-At this time. the WEA API *does not* support HTTPS.
+At this time, the WEA API *does not* support HTTPS.

 ## Endpoint List